dcunited001/dcunited001.github.io/_drafts/oneirontology-semiotic-binding-points-in-the-human-condition.md

     unmeasureably greater now than it was a century ago.
 This and the diversity of ideas only become more prominent from here on out.

-- this understanding sociocultural expansion is why we must become more familiar with the nature of ideas, the phenomenon of an [egregore](https://en.wikipedia.org/wiki/Egregore) and recognize how the quickening manifestation of ideas influences reality.
+- (this understanding of sociocultural expansion) is why we must become more familiar with the nature of ideas, the phenomenon of an [egregore](https://en.wikipedia.org/wiki/Egregore) and recognize how the quickening manifestation of ideas influences reality.
   - this phenomenon has existed from time immemorial, but today